 Extremely lucrative expat packages are becoming less commonplace as Western expats face more competition from professionals from the region.
 Many employers also prefer to pay expats slightly higher wages and to leave them to handle their own housing and transport costs.
 In order to get the best deal they can, expats will have to do extensive research and only accept job offers that will support the lifestyle they want.

-The silver lining for expats seeking employment in Hong Kong is that the tax burden is often going to be far lighter than in their home country – nine out of ten expatriates in Hong Kong pay lower taxes than they would back home.
+The silver lining for expats seeking employment in Hong Kong is that the tax burden is often far lighter than in their home country.